Diversity & Inclusion in Out to Swim

 Members are free to participate in whatever swimwear they find comfortable (e.g., trunks, swimming briefs, jammers, one-piece suits, 2-piece suits, rash vests, etc.).
 It is advised that baggy clothing will be much more tiring to swim in, and may be prohibited in certain pools.

 Our water polo club ‘London Orca’ runs alongside the swim club.
-Lots of polo players participate in swim training too.
+Several polo players participate in swim training too.
 All training is mixed gender, and members are free to wear what they like to training, although if it’s baggy it will likely be used by your opponents for their advantage!

 Competing

 Water Polo Competitions: London Orca is part of the Champagne league which sees 3 - 4 tournaments each year hosted by our sibling clubs around Europe.
-All teams are mixed ability and gender for these tournaments with no specific requirements re. numbers as long as we have enough players for a team!
-We are mostly there for fun so whatever your ability you’ll still get time in the pool.
+All teams are mixed ability and gender for these tournaments with no specific requirements on numbers as long as we have enough players for a team!
+We are mostly there for fun so whatever your ability, you’ll still get time in the pool.
 We also send a competitive team or two for players who would like to take it a bit more seriously.
-Orca has 1 women’s and 2 men’s teams that compete in the London Summer and Winter leagues.
-Unfortunately these competitions are regulated by the ASA meaning that currently, transgender competitors are only allowed to compete if they comply with the ASA policy.
-We currently have some trans members who compete already and we are more than happy to try and find a way for members to compete if they wish to.

 Pool Information & Changing Facilities